 It’s so tragic when a teenage relationship doesn’t work out.
 But why is it so difficult for a young heart to face facts and move on?
 Being human eh?
 And for those who can switch their boyfriends and girlfriends every once in a while, should we call them heartless?
 It is actually a friendship that gets more special than the usual, or so I believed.
 And that’s what’s losing its charm lately.
 No longer do we seek for a friend in our “boyfriend” or “girlfriend”.
 In fact, I fail to understand what is sought for anyway.
 We give the older generation the wrong idea, and then we expect them to understand.

-Finding that one *fish* in the sea who turns into a *boy* when kissed
+Finding that one *fish* in the sea who turns into the *boy* of your dreams when kissed.

 After all, we’re just girls and boys.
 Let’s save the drama for the men and women.